Service contact information

 Spinal Surgery Consultants

 Mr Narendra Rath was awarded certification in Trauma and Orthopaedics from a specialist training programme in United Kingdom.
 His initial spinal surgery training was at the University Hospital of Wales in Cardiff and was followed by higher training at the Robert Jones and Agnes Hunt Orthopaedic Hospital, Oswestry.
-Mr Rath was granted a Master’s Degree in Trauma Surgery and is academically active with multiple international publications and presentations.
+Mr Rath was granted a Master’s Degree in Trauma Surgery and is academically.
+He specialises in Endoscopic (Keyhole) Spinal Surgery.

 Miss Maggie Lee is a Consultant Neurosurgeon at The Walton Centre.
 She was previously a consultant in complex spinal surgery in Manchester and is currently an Honorary Lecturer at the University of Liverpool.